-Groundwater levels are generally stable, and the basin is considered sustainable in relation to the six sustainability indicators defined in SGMA because groundwater pumping is much lower today (approximately 3,600 AF) than in the 1960s (greater than 20,000 AF).
+WY 2024 was an above normal water year.
+Groundwater levels continue to be generally stable, and the basin is considered sustainable in relation to the six sustainability indicators defined in SGMA because groundwater pumping is much lower today (approximately 3,600 AF) than in the 1960s (greater than 20,000 AF).
 Furthermore, the EBP Subbasin GSAs are not aware of any residents who are solely dependent on groundwater for a drinking water supply.
 The GSAs are aware of a trailer park in San Leandro with a permitted water supply well, but it is also connected to EBMUD's potable water system.